 After playing through a few more presents, it became apparent that this multi-effects pedal features several high-gain tones prominently.
 This fact alone will serve the heavy guitarist well.
 Naturally, all the other expected effects are there.
 There are plenty of reverbs, chorus, flangers, delays, and more to choose from, as well as clean Fender amps presets as well.

 Although all of the features and effects here are of good quality, the expression pedal felt a bit sluggish when we tried the wah-wah mode.
-That said, it does work well with the delay function, and to control feedback and oscillation on the fly.
+That said, it does work well with the delay function as well as controlling feedback and oscillation on the fly.

-We found that the build quality of this Mooer pedal was better than expected.
-For a brand better known for their budget electronics, they have made a surprisingly premium feeling unit, with solid construction and a similar look to much more expensive units.
+We found the build quality of this Mooer pedal was better than expected.
+For a brand better known for their budget electronics, they have made a surprisingly premium-feeling unit, with solid construction and a similar look to much more expensive units.